jcoliz/AzLogs.Ingestion/README.md

 [![Build](https://github.com/jcoliz/AzLogs.Ingestion/actions/workflows/build.yml/badge.svg)](https://github.com/jcoliz/AzLogs.Ingestion/actions/workflows/build.yml)

 This is a fully-built sample using the [Logs Ingestion API in Azure Monitor](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/logs-ingestion-api-overview) on .NET 8.0.
 The sample retrieves weather forecasts from the U.S. [National Weather Service API](https://www.weather.gov/documentation/services-web-api), then forwards them on to a [Logs Analytics Workspace](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/log-analytics-workspace-overview) using a [Data Collection Rule](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/data-collection-rule-overview).
-It runs as a worker service on your local machine.
+It can be deployed as an [Azure Function](https://learn.microsoft.com/en-us/azure/azure-functions/functions-overview?pivots=programming-language-csharp) or run as a worker service on your local machine.

 ## Use case